Pramath Raj Sinha: Awards & publications

+He is an author of two books: An Idea Whose Time Has Come: The Story Of The Indian School Of Business (2011), and Learn, Don’t Study (2023).

 In 2013, Sinha was listed by Thinkers50 as one of India's 'top 50 management thinkers' and in 2015 he was named as the 'Personality of the Year' by FICCI (Federation of Indian Chambers of Commerce and Industry) for his contribution to education.

 In 2018, IIT Kanpur conferred on him the Distinguished Alumnus Award for his service to society.